npanuhin/Artwork/README.md

 </div>

 ## About

-This is a repository of my vector paintings (yes, the templates were taken from the Internet, but the vector images were drawn by myself).
+This is a repository of vector images that I made while studying vector graphics (templates were taken from the Internet, but all vector pictures were drawn by me).
-You can use any of these images in your projects, works etc within the confines of the license.

 **[Start exploring!](./SVG "See SVG images")**

 **If you think that you have found a mistake or have sufficiently improved (including minification) something in this repository, you are very welcome to contact me <a href="http://n-panuhin.info" title="Nikita Panuhin" target="_blank">here</a> or directly by [email](mailto:n.panuhin@mail.ru "Mailto: Nikita Panuhin").**

+You can use any of these images in your projects, works etc within the confines of the license.

+## How to use

+Each SVG image has a colored or/and black-and-white version.
+You can use (download):

+-   Beautified colored version
+-   Compressed colored version
+-   Beautified black-and-white version
+-   Compressed black-and-white version
+-   *Adobe Illustrator* source files

+Links are located at the bottom of each page.

 ## Technical information